With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 Not only do mirrors amplify natural and electrical light, they are masters of illusion; making spaces appear and feel so much bigger than their physical dimensions.

-And despite their transition from being rare objects owned only by the few to being commonplace possessions, the mirror’s decorative popularity still endures to this day, and none more so than in rare and authentic antique mirrors.
+And despite their transition from rare objects owned by the few to commonplace possessions, the mirror’s decorative popularity still endures to this day, especially when it comes to rare and authentic antique mirrors.

 A brief history of mirrors